thi-ng/blog/2019/20190304-of-umbrellas-transducers-reactive-streams-pt1.md

 plain data, more data flow, more composition, more types (without becoming fascist about them), shallow(er) / opt-in abstractions, and above all, more flexibility and re-use.
-Currently counting in at 89 packages with, at first sight, seemingly not too much in common (or so I’ve been told), a small random sampling of topics covered, includes:
+Currently counting in at 89 packages with, at first sight, seemingly not too much in common (or so I've been told), a small random sampling of topics covered, includes:

 -   Data structures for various use cases (graphs, sets, trees, heaps, lists etc.)